 Christian Lovis is a Professor of Clinical Informatics at the University of Geneva and leads the Division of Medical Information Sciences at the Geneva University Hospitals.
 He is a medical doctor board certified in Internal Medicine with emphasis on Emergency Medicine and holds a Master's in Public Health from the University of Washington, WA.
 In parallel to medicine, he studied Medical Informatics at the University of Geneva under the supervision of Prof Jean-Raoul Scherrer.
 Christian developed and deployed the clinical information system at the university hospitals of Geneva, a consortium of all public in- and out-patient facilities of Geneva State, Switzerland.
 Christian is the author of more than 150 peer-reviewed papers in the field of Medical Informatics.
 He has occupied several positions in Medical Informatics organizations, such Chair of the IMIA WG on Health Information Systems (HIS), President of the Swiss Medical Informatics, President of the European Federation of Medical Informatics, Vice-Chair of the Board of Directors of HIMSS.
 Christian is a Fellow of the American College of Medical Informatics and a founding member of the International Academy of Health Sciences Informatics.
 He has been heavily involved in the development and enforcement of the Swiss Federal Law for the Shared Patient Record.

 John F Pearson, MD

-Attending Anesthesiologist, Division of Clinical Informatics, Department of Anesthesia, Critical Care and Pain Medicine, Beth Israel Deaconess Medical Center & Harvard Medical School
+Attending Anesthesiologist, Division of Clinical Informatics, Department of Anesthesia, Critical Care and Pain Medicine, Beth Israel Deaconess Medical Center & Harvard Medical School, USA

 Caroline R Richardson, MD